claudioBarreira89/flowthentic/README.md

 - **Flow Team and Community:** Their support and great dev tooling were essential.
 Their commitment to provide an easier environment for developers is greatly appreciated.

-- **Azure and RapidAPI - PresentID:** The availability of their facial recognition/detection APIs were invaluable given the concept behing this project.
+- **Azure and RapidAPI - PresentID:** The availability of their facial recognition/detection APIs were invaluable given the concept behind this project.
 These services played a crucial role and for that, I am deeply grateful.